 - Impacts on baby’s health.
 UTIs can result in premature births, low birth weight, or both.

 - Death.
 It’s super rare for a pregnant person or their baby to die as a result of a UTI during pregnancy.
 But in some cases, an infection or an adverse reaction to medication could lead to death or miscarriage.

 Thankfully, there are many ways you can help prevent a UTI.
 If you’re especially prone to UTIs, here are some ways to minimize your risk:

 - Stay hydrated.

 - Pee regularly and whenever you need to.

-- Wipe front-to-back when you go to the bathroom.
+- Wipe from front to back when you go to the bathroom.

-- Don’t use douches, powder, feminine sprays, or perfume, in or near your genitals.
+- Don’t use douches, powders, sprays, or perfumed products in or near your genitals.